Pots of Gold at the End of the Rainbow: What is Success for Open Source Contributors?: Results

-As per Dries et al.~\cite{dries2008career}, this quadrant includes accomplishments external to the actor’s ``self”; and contains three distinct regions: Advancement, Performance, and Factual Contribution.
+As per Dries et al.~\cite{dries2008career}, this quadrant includes accomplishments external to the actor’s self across three regions: Advancement, Performance, and Factual Contribution.

 \textsc{Advancement} (Figure-\ref{fig:carrer_success}.II(a)) is defined as progressing and growing in terms of level and experience.
-In the OSS context, this relates to \textit{influencing decisions} about the product, being [part of] an \textit{``influential community that is well recognized”} (P21), \textit{receiving job offers}, ``writing the[ir] own ticket" in their career (P12), receiving a \textit{salary increase}, or \textit{achieving a top-level position}. ``Money”, in some cases, was mentioned as representing growth (e.g., ``salary going up” (P16)), which differs from some other cases in which money represented a way of earning a living from OSS, which we classify as \textsc{Security}.
+In the OSS context, this relates to \textit{influencing decisions} about the product, being [part of] an \textit{``influential community that is well recognized, a community that you say the name and people know what is}'' (P21), \textit{receiving job offers}, ``writing [one's] own ticket" in one's career (P12), receiving a \textit{salary increase}, or \textit{achieving a top-level position}. ``Money'' in some cases represented growth (e.g., ``salary going up'' (P16)), which differs from some other cases in which money represented a way of earning a living from OSS, which we classify as \textsc{Security}.

 The \textsc{Performance} (Figure~\ref{fig:carrer_success}.I(b)) region is defined as attaining verifiable results and meeting set goals~\cite{dries2008career}.
 In our context, this translated to having a \textit{plan for project releases} ``depending on what the goals of the project are, such as working on a new release every six months" (P4).
-Project planning activities show the relation of the actor to the external world (interpersonal dimension), as explained by P4: ``if [one is] not making [the release], [they are] letting a lot of people down".
+Project planning activities demonstrated the relation of the actor to the external world (interpersonal dimension), as explained by P4: ``if [one is] not making [the release], [they are] letting a lot of people down".

-\textsc{Factual contribution} (Figure-\ref{fig:carrer_success}.II(c)) is about individually contributing to the collective~\cite{dries2008career}.
-An indication of success in this region includes \textit{bringing contributions to an OSS project}, by ``getting a change that you wrote, accepted'' (P12), including ``a code change, a documentation change... [or otherwise] getting something you made merged'' (P12).
-Besides code contributions, interviewees mentioned other factual contributions pertaining to implementing ideas, changes, or any type of revisions or contributions to the project, as well as ``actively reviewing and looking at what people are suggesting" (P2).
-Contributions can also represent something tangible, as having financial gains when ``selling the platform'' (P6) or when having a ``ventured organization'' (P6).
+\textsc{Factual contribution} (Figure-\ref{fig:carrer_success}.II(c)) is about individual contributions to the collective~\cite{dries2008career}.
+An indication of success in this region includes \textit{bringing contributions to an OSS project}, by ``getting a change that you wrote accepted'' (P12), including ``a code change, a documentation change... [or otherwise] getting something you made merged'' (P12).
+Besides code contributions, interviewees mentioned implementing ideas or any type of revisions or contributions to the project, as well as ``actively reviewing and looking at what people are suggesting" (P2).
+Contributions can also represent something tangible, such as achieving financial gains when ``selling the platform'' (P6) or when having a ``ventured organization'' (P6).